 Before you pick up your hognose, wash your hands to make sure that you smell like a human.
 Hands that smell like a toad or mouse or otherwise may get bitten.
-Using a hand sanitizer like BAC-D is nice because it gets rid of germs and scents your hands, further lessening the likelihood of an accidental bite.
+Using hand sanitizer is nice because it’s a quick way to get rid of germs and scents your hands, further lessening the likelihood of an accidental bite.

 It’s likely that your hognose will be buried.
 Poke around in the substrate with a small snake hood or the eraser end of a pencil until you find it, then use the tool to lift the snake out of the substrate.
 This can help prevent getting bitten by a startled snake.
 If you are still worried about getting bitten, wear a pair of light gloves.

 Use your hands to approach from the side, as approaching from above may scare your snake.
 As you lift it out of the enclosure, hold as much of its body in your hands as possible.
 Avoid grabbing the tail or restraining the head, which will stress them out.

 Once the snake is out of its enclosure, hold it close to your body and gently guide its movements with your hands.
 Keep it away from your face, and avoid touching the head at first, as most snakes are head shy.
 This is something you can work on as your hognose gets more comfortable with being touched.
 Also watch it carefully.
 Hognoses can be quite active and may disappear if you get distracted.